 If human participants will not be used in the proposed research, the student should submit the form entitled Ethics Application for Approval for the Non-Use of Human Participants (use template, p.
-104).
-If human participants will be used in a production thesis, the student must submit an Ethics Application for Approval for the Use of Human Participants in a Production Thesis (use template, pp. 107-110; see sample with attachments, pp. 67-74).
-If animals will be used, the student must submit an Ethics Application for Approval for Approval for the Use of Animals (use template, pp. 113-114).
+96).
+If human participants will be used in a production thesis, the student must submit an Ethics Application for Approval for the Use of Human Participants in a Production Thesis (use template, p.
+97; see sample with attachments, pp. 56-63).
+If animals will be used, the student must submit an Ethics Application for Approval for the Use of Animals (use template, p.
+101).